 In September 2015 the Higher Education Council for England (HEFCE) took on responsibility for the monitoring of the implementation of the Prevent Duty in higher education.

 Further information on HEFCE’s new Prevent Duty Monitoring Framework.
-The University is currently engaging with HEFEC to ensure responsibilities are met under the duty.
+The University is currently engaging with HEFCE to ensure responsibilities are met under the duty.

 The University’s current policies and procedures are being reviewed to ensure proportionate and appropriate responses are in place to address the Prevent requirements.